jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 ### 🧪 Test

-To test this change, load your widget in JupyterLab, then refresh the page.
+To test this change, load our widget in JupyterLab, then refresh the page.
 You should see the widget is still visible!
 You may see a different image; this is because we're loading a new image every time the widget is initialized.

-[^rebuild-not-always-required]: You don't actually _always_ need to rebuild -- only when you change the JavaScript.
-If you only changed Python, you only need to restart JupyterLab.
+[^rebuild-not-always-required]: We don't actually _always_ need to rebuild -- only when we change the JavaScript.
+If we only changed Python, we only need to restart JupyterLab.